Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/cube_of_force.md

+---
+category: items
+layout: page
 name: Cube of Force
-type: item
+tag: item

-# Cube of Force
+title: Cube of Force
+---

 _Wondrous item, rare (requires attunement)_

 This cube is about an inch across.
 Each face has a distinct marking on it that can be pressed.
 The cube starts with 36 charges, and it regains 1d20 expended charges daily at dawn.